 TLDR: Don’t waste time on bad textbooks.
-A good textbook has:
+Be harsh.
+Look for textbooks with:

-Being able to judge textbooks is critical to keeping your morale high and learning with a smile.
-Below I list what makes textbooks good.
-I wrote it for myself.
-I wrote it with the hope that the next time I pick a book, skim it, and think “Oh, I really would like to learn bout it.
-Maybe that’s okay that there are no examples…”, I will go here and this list will help me to make a hard decision to throw that book.
+I wrote this list for myself.
+I wrote it with the hope that the next time I will pick a book and think “Oh, this looks nice.
+Maybe it is okay that there are no examples whatsoever.”
+I will go here and this list will help me to make a hard decision to throw that book.

 A good textbook…